Friends of the

 Pat Jones, Board Member

 Pat moved to Southern Illinois in 1998 from Texas.
 He earned a Master of Arts in Mass Communication and Media at Southern Illinois University in 2004.
-In 2014, he became the marketing and publicity coordinator at SIU’s Touch of Nature Environmental Center.
+From 2014-2022, he was the marketing and publicity coordinator at SIU’s Touch of Nature.
 Pat has a passion for the Shawnee National Forest and the great outdoors.
-An avid hiker and photographer, among some of his favorite places in the Shawnee are Garden of the Gods, Kinkaid Lake, Little Grand Canyon and Snake Road.
+An avid hiker, boater, mountain biker and photographer, among some of his favorite places in the Shawnee are Garden of the Gods, Kinkaid Lake, Cedar Lake, Bell Smith Springs, Jackson Falls, Little Grand Canyon and Snake Road.

 Leslie Ewell, Board Member